 The MOU is a vital step in a long process as the City cannot deliver a project of this size and complexity on its own and liaison with State Government agencies is necessary to progress towards the approval of a Structure Plan for the ORM development.

-The signing of the MOU is an important milestone for the ORM project as it is a vital and essential component as the development moves towards obtaining the necessary partnerships and approvals.
+The signing of the original MOU was an important milestone for the ORM project as it was a vital and essential component in progressing the development towards obtaining the necessary partnerships and approvals.

 View the Memorandum of Understanding.